AndresCardosoP/Brain-Wave/README.md

 > **Note:** You must have flutter installed to run the application, follow this documentation if needed: https://docs.flutter.dev/get-started/install

 ### Login Page
-On the login page, you can enter your email and password if you already have an account.
-If you incorrectly type your password, an error message will appear in the snackbar indicating that the password is incorrect.
-However, if you enter your email and password correctly, you will be navigated to the home page.
+The login page allows users with existing accounts to authenticate by entering their email and password.
+In the event of an incorrect password entry, a snackbar will display an error message indicating that the password is invalid.
+Conversely, upon entering the correct email and password, users will be successfully redirected to the home page.

 ### Sign Up

-If you don't have an account, you can tap the sign-up link on the login page to navigate to the sign-up page.
-Here, you can create an account by providing your first name, last name, email, password, and confirming your password.
-Ensure that both passwords match before creating an account; otherwise, an error message will appear in the snackbar indicating that the passwords do not match.
-Additionally, if you try to create an account with an email that is already in use, an error message will appear in the snackbar indicating that the email is already in use.
+If you do not have an account, you may select the sign-up link on the login page to proceed to the registration page.
+On this page, you can create an account by entering your first name, last name, email, password, and confirming your password.
+Ensure the password and confirmation match; otherwise, a snackbar will display an error message indicating a mismatch.
+Furthermore, attempting to register with an email already in use will prompt a snackbar error message indicating that the email is already associated with an existing account.

 ## Usage

+### Account to Test App
+Email: user@testuser.com <br/>
+Password: 123456

 ### Creating a Note
 1. Tap on the **`+`** button to create a new note.
 2. Enter the **title** and **content** for your note.
-3. Tap **Save** to add the note to your list.
+3. Tap **back** to add the note to your list.

 ### Editing a Note
 1. Tap on an existing note to open it.
 2. Make the desired changes to the title or content.
-3. Tap **Save** to update the note, or tap **Back** to discard changes.
+3. Tap **Back** to auto save your changes.

 ### Managing Folders
 1. Open the sidebar by tapping the icon on the top left.